 Cerebral palsy, or CP, is a serious physiological condition that is caused by some form of brain injury.
 If your child was diagnosed with cerebral palsy, medical errors or mistakes by your child’s delivery team may have caused or contributed to your child’s condition.

 Dallas cerebral palsy lawyers from the Birth Injury Lawyer Group can tell you if you’re eligible for compensation and fight to help you pay your medical bills.
-We provide services on a no-win, no-fee basis, with no upfront cost to you.

-For a free legal consultation with Dallas Cerebral Palsy lawyer, call 1-800-222-9529
+For a free legal consultation with Dallas Cerebral Palsy Attorney lawyer, call 1-800-222-9529

 Causes and Presentation of Cerebral Palsy